PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

 !!!
 Summary

-    Assignments can be used with Course Groups to allow a student to transparently make a submission on behalf of the whole group, and for marks and feedback to be released to all group members.
+    Assignment can be used with Course Groups to allow a student to transparently make a submission on behalf of the whole group, and for marks and feedback to be released to all group members.

     This guide covers using Assignment for non-anonymous formative and summative group assessments, and is aimed at **Administrators** and **Teaching staff**.